VanishedAIR/DIYmyCar/README.md

+[Current under work as of right now, new changes 10/21/24]

 This is a user-friendly website that serves the purpose of guiding users through repairing/working on the little things that typically cost a lot if they were to go to a mechanic.
 It provides a comprehensive step-by-step guide with pictures from various sources to help users better.
 This is a straightforward website that uses only HTML, CSS, and a little bit of JS.
 I built this website on my own after learning all 3 languages from YouTube.